 Amanda Krupman is a writer and a lover.
 She is from a west side neighborhood in Cleveland, OH.
 She lives in Brooklyn, NY.
 Her work has appeared or is forthcoming in publications including Flapperhouse, Forge Literary Magazine, BLOOM, The New Engagement, Punk Planet, $pread Magazine, and Time Out New York.

-Amanda received an MFA in Fiction from The New School's graduate writing program and was a recipient of a 2017 Jerome Foundation Emerging Artists Residency Award at the Anderson Center.
-She currently teaches at Pace University and teaches "From Page to Podcast: Writing Audio Fiction," a course designed with podcast producer/filmmaker Erin Davis, at Middlebury College.
+Amanda received an MFA in Fiction from The New School's graduate writing program and was a recipient of a 2017 Jerome Foundation Emerging Artists Award.
+She taught "From Page to Podcast: Writing Audio Fiction," a course designed with producer/filmmaker Erin Davis, at Middlebury College in 2018 and 2019.
+She currently teaches at Pace University, North Central College, and at Think Olio.